Why your AI pilots succeed but production fails

 This is where mid-size companies hit the wall.
 You do not have dedicated DevOps teams.
 You do not have MLOps infrastructure.
 You have the same three people who built the pilot, and now they are supposed to handle production operations on top of everything else.

 Gartner found that only 45% of organizations with high AI maturity keep projects operational for three years or more.
 For low-maturity organizations?
 20%.
+Deloitte’s 2026 report confirms this: only 25% of companies have moved 40% or more of projects beyond pilot stage.
 The difference is operational capability, not technical sophistication.

 The infrastructure trap mid-size companies fall into